dzbsun/203rd-solution-AMEX-Kaggle-Competition/README.md

 8. After pay features (only used in XGBoost model), difference between payments and balance/spendings (https://www.kaggle.com/code/jiweiliu/rapids-cudf-feature-engineering-xgb).

 # Models
-1. Two LightGBM models, dart: We train two light gradient boosting models with different parameters.
+1. Two LightGBM models, dart (see notebook 'LightGBM.ipynb'): We train two light gradient boosting models with different parameters.
 Model 1 has feature fraction of 0.3 and model 2 has 0.25.
 It turns out model 1 has out-of-fold cv score of 0.798463 and model 2 has out-of-fold cv score of 0.798061.
-2. Two XGBoost models: Model 1 comes from a public notebook in Kaggle.
+2. Two XGBoost models (see notebook 'XGBoost model.ipynb'): Model 1 comes from a public notebook in Kaggle.
 The link is given below: https://www.kaggle.com/code/roberthatch/xgboost-pyramid-cv-0-7968 Model 2 included after-pay features and obtained a cv score of roughly 0.7956.

 # Ensemble:
 We submitted two files at the end of competition.
 We applied two different ensemble techniques.
-1. Weighted average (see notebook ‘Weighted average’): 2 lightgbm models + 1 public xgb model.
-The algorithm is written to basically optimize out-of-fold cv score.
-Eventually, this model has oof cv score: 0.79956371, public: 0.79928, private: 0.80717.
+1. Weighted average (see notebook ‘Weighted average’): 2 lightgbm models + 1 public xgb model. we wrote a simple algorithm that optimizes the out-of-fold cv score.
+Eventually, this model has out-of-fold cv score: 0.79956371, public: 0.79928, private: 0.80717.
 2. Stacking (see notebook ‘Stacking’): 2 lightgbm models + 1 public xgb model + 1 private xgb model.
 Fit a logistic regression model to the out-of-fold predictions of these models.
 This model has out-of-fold cv score: 0.79933, public: 0.79939, private: 0.80739.